-Back to School Night
+Back-to-School Night

 Back to School Night is held in the first weeks of school to provide parents with as much information as possible.
 Parents are invited to attend a 15 minute presentation by the principal outlining and reviewing school goals and procedures followed by a 30 minute presentation by their child's classroom teacher.
-Our parents are very involved and make every effort to attend Back to School Night.